-If the employee is on military leave with pay when a legal holiday is observed, the employee has the option of compensatory time or payment.
+If the employee is on military leave with pay when a legal holiday is observed, the employee will be provided with holiday pay.
 The employee may use accrued time off at his/her discretion during this period.
-Health benefits?

 Any employee who is called to active duty military service is entitled to receive differential pay between active duty military pay and Town pay, excluding any allowances, stipends, or other benefits a member may receive during active duty military service.
 Upon receipt of military pay voucher, the Clerk-Treasurer will pay the employee the difference between that amount and their regular pay.